 I began my career in 1992 as a graduate of Missouri Auction School.
-2017 marks my 25th year as an auctioneer and owner of Charity Auction World.
+2018 marks my 26th year as an auctioneer and owner of Charity Auction World.
 I get a thrill from every aspect of the auction process.
 I love to collaborate and find that clients like to customize every auction to be unique to their audience and supporters.
 Together we will utilize the strengths of the organization while finessing the less than optimal variables.
 Clients can choose workshops and meetings to reflect their interests and needs and calm the planning jitters.
 Many of the innovative profit centers like the Dessert Dash, Lucky Squares, Mobile Bid Boards, One Bid Board, Word Up, Lucky Letter, Loaded Bid Paddle, and Heads and Tails - emerged through creative collaboration with the non-profit organizations I serve.
+CONTACT

 From initial consultation to auction event planning, we can transform the predictable and dry event into a must-be-at affair.
 We develop new and engaging money making ideas that will increase participation and win new supporters.
 My techniques help your guests spend more money than they ever dreamed possible while reducing unprofitable busy work.

 So get real.
 Let’s schedule a time to talk.
 206.235.4697 or email email@example.com